Skip navigation

 • Use a food thermometer to ensure your meat and poultry products have reached a safe minimum internal temperature.

-• Cook raw beef, pork, lamb and veal steaks, chops and roasts to 145 F. For safety and quality, allow meat to rest for at least three minutes before carving or consuming.
+• Cook raw beef, pork, lamb, and veal steaks, chops and roasts to 145 degrees F. For safety and quality, allow meat to rest for at least three minutes before slicing or consuming.

-• Cook raw ground beef, pork, lamb and veal to 160 F.
+• Cook raw ground beef, pork, lamb and veal to 160 degrees F.

-• To correctly take the temperature of burgers and not miss cold spots, insert the food thermometer through the side of the patty in the thickest part, until the probe reaches the center.
-For ground beef burgers, the thermometer should read 160 F. Ground poultry burgers should read 165 F.
+• To correctly take the temperature of burgers and other thin foods, insert the food thermometer through the side of the patty in the thickest part until the probe reaches the center.

 Avoid the Danger Zone

-• Food that is between the temperatures of 40 F and 140 F is in the Danger Zone and only has a limited time before it becomes a food safety risk.
+• Food at temperatures between 40 degrees F and 140 degrees F is in the Danger Zone for bacterial growth and only has a limited time before it becomes a food safety risk.

-• Follow the two-hour rule: Foodborne illness-causing bacteria grows rapidly when food is left out at temperatures between 40 F and 140 F. Remember to refrigerate food within two hours, and within one hour if it’s a hot day (above 90 F).
+• Follow the 2-hour rule: The bacteria that cause foodborne illness can grow rapidly when food is left out at temperatures between 40 degrees F and 140 degrees F. Remember to refrigerate food or put it into a cooler with cold sources within two hours and within one hour if it is above 90 degrees F.

-• When serving food, it is important to remember to keep hot foods hot and cold foods cold.
+• When serving food, it is important to remember to keep hot foods hot and cold foods cold if not following the 2-hour rule.

-• Keep hot foods at an internal temperature of 140 F or above by placing food on warming trays or on the grill.
+• Keep hot foods at an internal temperature of 140 degrees F or above by placing food on chaffing dishes or on a preheated grill.

 • The beverage cooler may be opened frequently, causing the temperature inside the cooler to fluctuate and become unsafe for perishable foods.